azizul-c/FleetView/README.md

 - The AI agent uses Retrieval Augmented Generation (RAG) to return information relevant to the given vehicle by consulting the vehicle's manual.
 Since this is currently a hobby project, to manage token usage costs, the agent only has access to the vehicle manual for the 2011 Toyota RAV4.
 A sample question that can be asked is, "How do I stop my windshield from fogging up in my 2011 Toyota RAV4?"

 ## 🛠️ Tech Stack
-- Front-end: React, React Router, Material UI, tons of CSS.
-Google OAuth.
+- Front-end: React, React Router, Material UI, tons of CSS, Google OAuth.
 Deployed on Vercel.
 - Back-end: Python, Flask, Pinecone for the AI agent.
 Deployed on Render.
 - Database: Supabase